 RPQC Approach:

-- Convene perinatal stakeholders and partners in regular meetings to address their respective region’s largest concerns with individualized attention
+- Convene perinatal partners in regular meetings to address their respective region’s largest concerns with individualized attention.

-- Improve birth outcomes for birthing people, infants and families through data-driven quality improvement efforts that are tailored to the strengths and challenges of their respective region
+- Improve birth outcomes for mothers, infants and families through data-driven quality improvement efforts that are tailored to the strengths and challenges of their respective region.

 -